Lansing, Michigan: Immigration and refugee resettlement

-State and federal representation

-Lansing is currently split between three congressional districts.
-Most of the city lies within the boundaries of Michigan's 8th congressional district, which is represented by Democratic congresswoman Elissa Slotkin, who was elected in the 2018 midterm election.
-The small portion of the city that extends into Eaton County is located in the 7th district, which has been represented by Republican congressman Tim Walberg since 2011.
-The small portion of the city that extends into Clinton County is located in the 4th district, which has been represented by Republican congressman John Moolenaar since 2015.

-At the state level, most of Lansing is located in the 23rd district of the Michigan Senate, which has been represented by Democratic state senator Curtis Hertel Jr. since 2015.
-The small portions of the city that extend into Eaton County and Clinton County is located in the 24th district of the Michigan Senate, are currently represented by Republican state senator Tom Barrett.
-The city lies in the 67th, 68th, 71st, and 93rd districts of the Michigan State House of Representatives, represented by state representatives Kara Hope (D-67), Sarah Anthony (D-68), Angela Witwer (D-71), and Graham Filler (R-93).

-Though Lansing is not the designated county seat, some Ingham County offices are located in downtown Lansing, including a branch office of the county clerk, the county personnel office, and some courtrooms.

 Economy

 The Lansing metropolitan area's major industries are government, education, insurance, healthcare, and automobile manufacturing.
 Being the state capital, many state government workers reside in the area.

 Michigan State University, Thomas M. Cooley Law School, and Lansing Community College are significant employers in the region.

 General Motors has offices and a hi-tech manufacturing facility in Lansing and several manufacturing facilities immediately outside the city, as well, in nearby Lansing and Delta townships.
 The Lansing area is headquarters to four major national insurance companies: Auto-Owners Insurance Company, Jackson National Life, the Accident Fund, and Michigan Millers Insurance Company.
 Other insurers based in Lansing include Farm Bureau Insurance of Michigan.

 Locally owned and operated convenience store chain Quality Dairy is a significant presence in the Lansing market.
+The first Quality Dairy Store opened in 1936 and as of 2023 there are 26 retail locations in the Mid-Michigan area.
+Quality Dairy Company's headquarters is located near REO Town in Lansing and operates its Dairy Plant and Bakery Plant from central Lansing as well.

 The recent decline of the auto industry in the region has increased the region's awareness of the importance of a strategy to foster the high-technology sector.

 Early availability of high-speed Internet in 1996, as well as the MSU, Cooley Law School, and Lansing Community College student body population, fostered an intellectual environment for information technology companies to incubate.
 Lansing has a number of technology companies in the fields of information technology and biotechnology.